ytydt/Author-Response-to-Submission-4115-ARR-August-2026/readme.md

 We read this as **complementarity in the published pool**: diversity supplies candidate variation; local candidate construction and adjudication convert it into consequential state.
 Giving the same three models to a whole-answer protocol does not reproduce DD's result, and giving DD a single model removes the variation it is designed to convert.
 This also answers the ensemble reading of DD: pool-matched SoM and pool-matched DT×2 (same three families, 45K tok/q) remain below DD by +4.5 / +5.0 and +6.8 / +9.0 pp respectively; on items that all three backbones solve incorrectly in Round 0, DD still recovers 30% / 67% versus 15% / 0% for SoM; and DD's per-item correctness is far less coupled to the strongest backbone than SoM's (φ = 0.51 / 0.32 vs. 0.84 / 0.67); the SoM coupling recurs, with a different strongest model, in a newer pool with a different strongest model (φ = 0.75–0.82).
 We do not claim DD exceeds the OR-of-backbones upper bound; the claim is that DD uses diversity differently.

 The pattern is consistent with independent evidence on unguided whole-answer debate (arXiv:2605.00914, 7–8B models, plurality voting, no roles): homogeneous teams do not benefit from peer exchange, and, in that study's appendix, role-free heterogeneous teams show *negative* synergy under voting.
 That work explicitly lists structured-debate baselines as untested; our grid supplies them: adding roles without diversity does not help (homogeneous DD ≤ SoM), and adding diversity without local adjudication converts little of it (SoM, HD).
 We cite this only as consistent-with; our claims rest on our own controls.

-*Scope.* Both closed-form sets are near saturation, and SoM sees the option list throughout whereas DD's subtask stage does not.
-We scope the interaction to the published pool and mathematics settings and do not claim it is invariant to model generation (see W2).

 **Why these models hold these roles.** The guide assignment follows from a structural property of the protocol rather than from tuning.
 In SoM all three models solve independently and the outcome tracks the strongest one (per-item φ with Gemma 0.84 / 0.67).
 In DD the Round-0 plan is written by the guide alone and the other models enter only through local counter-candidates and adjudication; hence **the pool's strongest independent solver must hold the guide slot**, or its capability reaches the debate only piecemeal.
 Which model that is can be read from Table 1: on Math, Physics, and Math Pro the CoT+Gemma row is the highest single-model row (tied on Logic), and on MedBullets CoT+Gemini is; on MedQA CoT+Llama is 2 pp above the Gemini guide, which we report as the one exception.
 The submitted text motivated routing only by cross-family diversity and did not state this constraint explicitly; we will.